Which subjects do all students study?

 We require that parents pay for entry for students who the school believes will be unlikely to achieve a recognised grade.
 The criteria for identifying these students are a poor level of attendance (less than 90% in the last calendar year) and the failure to complete coursework.
 If a 'parental entry' student does achieve a pass grade then the cost will be reimbursed by the school.

-Across the week commencing 27th March, Year 8 students will attend a series of lessons that are ‘tasters’ of what to expect if they were to study that subject at Key Stage 4.
-By the end of the week, all students will have sampled all of the option subjects available to them and be more informed in their decision making.
+Across the weeks commencing 5th and 12th February, Year 8 students will attend a series of lessons that are ‘tasters’ of what to expect if they were to study that subject at Key Stage 4.
+By the end of the fortnight, all students will have sampled all of the option subjects available to them and be more informed in their decision making.

-The link to the online form will be sent to student’s school email address.
-Students are encouraged to complete the form in conjunction with input from their parents/carers.
-It is worth remembering that it will not be feasible to offer first choices to all students and therefore it is necessary to choose a backup subject in each block.
-The deadline for submitting the form is Friday 12 May.
+The link to the online form will be sent to student’s school email address on Wednesday 28th February.
+Students are encouraged to complete the form in conjunction with their parents/carers.
+It is worth remembering that it will not be feasible to offer all choices to all students and therefore it is necessary to choose 2 reserve subjects.
+The deadline for submitting the form is Wednesday 6th March.